zhoujunjun-apple/xinu-go/README.md

 3. semaphore management, including create, delete and reset semaphore.
 Waiting on a semaphore and signal the arrival of release of semaphore.
 All in semaphore.go file; <br>
 4. Lower-level IPC of message.
 Including the message send and receive, in file message.go; <br>
 5. process preemption and time-delay function, implemented in separate clock.go file; <br>
+6. High-level message passing with ports.
+It supports message queuing, synchronously sending messages to a port, synchronously receiving messages from a port.
+It very much like the golang's channel. ^_^; <br>

 Some modifications compared with the original [X86 version Xinu](https://xinu.cs.purdue.edu/files/Xinu-code-Galileo.tar.gz) : <br>
 1. Header files and C source code files, which share some similarity in functionality, have been combined into a single .go file.
 So most .c files under the 'system' directory have combined into .go files under the 'include' directory ; <br>